rikulo/rikulo-docs/Layouts/Fundamentals/Attributes_of_Layout_and_Profile.md

 For more information, please refer to [the profile property](#profile_width) below.

-###spacing and gap
+###spacing

 Syntax: `spacing: #n1 [#n2 [#n3 #n4]]`
 Default: 2

-Syntax: `gap: #n1 [#n2]`
-Default: *empty* (i.e., dependong on spacing)

 The spacing attribute specifies the spacing in pixel around the child view.
 It can be overridden by the child view's profile.

-If only a number is specified, it means all four spacing is the same as the given value.
-If two numbers are specified, the first number specified the top and bottom spacing, while the second the left and right spacing.
-If all four numbers are specified, they specify the top, right, bottom, left spacing, respectively.
+* If only a number is specified, it means all four spacing is the same as the given value.
+* If two numbers are specified, the first number specifies the top and bottom spacing, while the second the left and right spacing.
+* If all four numbers are specified, they specify the top, right, bottom, left spacing, respectively.

 If the spacing at the left and at the right is different, the horizontal spacing of two adjacent views is the maximal value of them.
 Similarly, the vertical spacing is the maximal value of the spacing at the top and at the bottom.

 ![Spacing](spacing.jpg?raw=true)

-If you prefer a different value, specify it in the gap attribute.
+If you prefer a different value, specify it in the gap attribute as described below.

+###gap

+Syntax: `gap: #n1 [#n2]`
+Default: *empty* (i.e., dependong on spacing)

 The gap attribute specifies the spacing between two adjacent child views.

 ![Spacing with gap](spacing2.jpg?raw=true)

+* If only a number is specified, it is used for the gap at both horizontal and vertical direction.
+* If two numbers are specified, the first number specifies the gap at the vertical direction (top/bottom), and the second number the horizontal direction (left/right).

 ##The profile property